ASEBA forms, profiles, templates, software, DVDs, videos, audiotapes,

 forms, we will send you a PDF of the form.
 If you are reproducing

 the form in electronic format (eg. on SurveyMonkey), you will

 need to send us screen shots of the reproduction of the ASEBA

 forms for our review and approval before you are permitted to

 typically takes a couple of days to a week depending on whether

 ANY CUSTOMIZATIONS TO OUR STANDARD AGREEMENT, PLEASE NOTE THAT

-THERE IS A $200 "CUSTOM AGREEMENT FEE" FOR EACH SET
+THERE MAY BE A $200 "CUSTOM AGREEMENT FEE" DEPENDING

 ASEBA SCORING OPTIONS FOR SITE LICENSES